faranalytics/scalability/README.md

 }
 ```

-Create a `PortStream` adapter using the `createPortStream` helper function.
+#### Create a `PortStream` adapter instance using the `createPortStream` helper function.

 This adapter will wrap the Worker thread's `parentPort` in a `stream.Duplex` in order for it be used by _Network-Services_.

 ```ts
 const portStream = createPortStream();
 ```

-#### Create a Service using the portStream and create a Service App using an instance of `Greeter`.
+#### Create a Service using the portStream instance and create a Service App using an instance of `Greeter`.

 ```ts
 const service = createService(portStream);
 service.createServiceApp(new Greeter());
 ```

 That's all it takes to scale this `Greeter` application.
+Please see the [Hello, World! example](https://github.com/faranalytics/scalability/tree/main/examples/hello_world) for a complete working implementation.

 ## API

-### The ScalableService Class
+### The ScalableService class

 #### scalability.createService(stream)